1jour1vin

 grand cru

-"This great wine will defy time" (RVF) "
+"This exceptional wine will stand the test of time" (RVF)

-"What an extraordinary, polarizing expression of the great Schoenenbourg terroir!
-The interplay between the floral honey and the dark, earthy character of this wine is out of this world.
+"What an extraordinary and polarizing expression of the great Schoenenbourg terroir!
+The interplay between floral honey and the earthy, dark character of this wine is extraordinary.
 This great masterpiece of Alsace white wine stubbornly refuses to conform to the simple categories of dry and semi-dry white wine.
 On the finish, richness and salty minerality clash."
 (James Suckling 2025)

-Buy your Marcel Deiss wines at the best price on private sale!
+Buy your Marcel Deiss wines at the best price in a private sale!

 Rated site